“No, cheese is not a problem.”

 How can this be true?

 When one eats more carbohydrate or sugar than one can utilize the body releases additional insulin.
-If one is insulin resistant, or carbohydrate sensitive, the pancreas can secrete up to nine times the amount of insulin in response to consuming carbohydrates than for those who are insulin sensitive.
+If one is insulin resistant, or carbohydrate sensitive, the pancreas can secrete many times (9 to 900x) the amount of insulin in response to consuming carbohydrates than for those who are insulin sensitive.

-Translation: when someone is insulin resistant eats a slice of bread, their pancreas can secrete up to 9x the amount of insulin than an insulin sensitive individuals’ pancreas secretes.
+Translation: when someone is insulin resistant eats a slice of bread, their pancreas can secrete 9x-900x the amount of insulin than an insulin sensitive individuals’ pancreas secretes.

-It’s like the insulin resistant person just ate 9 slices worth of bread!
+It?s like the insulin resistant person just ate at least 9 slices worth of bread!

 It’s far different from just overeating your calories and can take 4-5 days for your body to recover, hence the need to skip those “cheat days” or “cheat meals.”